Abortion pill opponents urge US appeals court to allow ban

 "If courts can overturn drug approvals without regard for science or evidence, or for the complexity required to fully vet the safety and efficacy of new drugs, any medicine is at risk for the same outcome as mifepristone," they said.

-Twenty-three mostly Democratic-led states plus Washington, D.C., 28 municipalities including Baltimore, Boston and Los Angeles, and most Democratic members of Congress filed briefs supporting a longer stay of the decision.
+Twenty-three mostly Democratic-led states plus 28 municipalities including Washington, Baltimore, Boston and Los Angeles and most Democratic members of Congress weighed in with briefs urging the appeals court to stay Kacsmaryk's ruling.

+So did major public health and medical groups, including the American College of Obstetricians and Gynecologists and the American Medical Association, along with more than dozens of abortion providers and advocacy groups supporting abortion rights, including Planned Parenthood.

-Many others backed the decision, including 69 Republican members of Congress who said the FDA's actions posed "grave risks" to women and girls seeking "chemical abortions," a term the judge also used.
+Many others backed the judge's decision, including anti-abortion groups, 19 Republican-led states and 69 Republican members of Congress who said the FDA's actions posed serious risks to women and girls seeking "chemical abortions," a term the judge also used.

+Kacsmaryk, based in Amarillo, Texas, ruled that the FDA exceeded its authority by ignoring mifepristone's risks and relying on "plainly unsound reasoning" when approving it.

-Eighteen minutes later, a federal judge in Washington state issued a contradictory ruling that directed the FDA to keep the drug available in 17 states and Washington, D.C.
+Eighteen minutes later, a federal judge in Washington state issued a contradictory ruling directing the FDA to keep the drug available in 17 states and Washington, D.C.

 If the split persists, the U.S. Supreme Court may be asked to resolve the matter.